HuxleyIsMe/newLanguages/day_2_bash/notes.md

 I need to take a min, its really cool stuff i haven't heard of before.

 Essentially you can host someone elses module git repo as a sub repo in your own repo.
+I guess its like what you would do if you couldn't or didn't want to work with NPM.
+I guess this could be really useful on larger architectured projects.

 ### resources: